-1: Subject to change without notice.
+^{1:} Subject to change without notice.
 See Important Disclosure Information.
 The holdings presented above are from all of the separate account portfolios in the Focus Equity Composite, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
+The presented holdings also exclude broad market ETF securities temporarily held in client account(s) that were purchased with the proceeds from client-directed tax loss sales.
 This information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
 The information provided should not be considered a recommendation to purchase or sell any security.
 It should not be assumed that an investment in any of these securities was or will prove to be profitable.